-Similarity metrics measure the correspondence (or correlation) between source and destination blocks.
-The choice of metric depends on computational cost, and performance, and, as with most problems, some trade-offs must be made.
-The most common (dis)similarity metrics are described below.
+Similarity measures establish the correspondence (or correlation) between source and destination blocks.
+The choice of measure depends on computational cost, and performance, and, as with most problems, some trade-offs must be made.
+The most common similarity and dissimilarity measures are described below, in approximate order of complexity: